 First Flavor's mission statement is "to facilitate the success of its clients through the innovative technology of its Peel 'n Taste® Marketing System, creating opportunities for firms to build brands by effectively sampling and promoting their products to consumers."
-Figure 2.2 Process | Steps in Strategic Planning The strategic planning process includes a series of steps that result in the development of growth strategies.
-Strategic Planning: Frame the Picture
+Describe the steps in strategic planning.